ThayerPrime/cli/README.md

 #### Use as a Github Action

-You can use Reliably as part of your Github workflows, by using our [gh-action](https://github.com/reliablyhq/gh-action)
+You can use Reliably as part of your Github workflows, by using our [Github Action](https://github.com/reliablyhq/gh-action)

 ```yaml
 - name: Run Reliably